Accessibility tools

 Executive Lead: Operational Planning, estates development and investment, procurement plan, informatics, audit.

-Member of: Trust Board, Finance, Performance and Productivity Committee, Local Negotiating Committee and Partnership Forum.
+Member of: Trust Board, Finance, Performance and Productivity Committee, Local Negotiating Committee and Partnership Forum, East Cheshire NHS Charity Committee, Representative of the Corporate Trustee for East Cheshire NHS Charity.

 Other interests: Kara chairs the National Level Three Accounts Assistant Apprenticeship Standards Group and is passionate about supporting education and development.
 In 2024 Kara has been appointed as the Chair of the North West Finance Skills Development Steering Group.
 Kara continually seeks ways to develop teams and individuals to be their best to support good patient care.